Canajoharie (village), New York: Geography

 According to the United States Census Bureau, the village has a total area of 1.3 square miles (3.5 km^{2}), of which 1.3 square miles (3.4 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (2.99%) is water.

 The village is on the south bank of the Mohawk River.

-The New York State Thruway, New York State Route 5S (Erie Boulevard/East Main Street), and New York State Route 10 (Rock Street/Reed Street) pass through the village.
+The New York State Thruway, New York State Route 5S (East Main St/West Main St/Erie Blvd), and New York State Route 10 (Church St/Rock St/Wheeler St/Walnut St/Reed St) pass through the village.
 On the opposite bank of the Mohawk is the community of Palatine Bridge in the Town of Palatine; both names refer to the colonial German settlers.

 Wintergreen Park is one mile from the village downtown and offers views of the Canajoharie Gorge and the Canajoharie Falls.